Introduction to Student Life

 Degree Programs – For a complete list of programs at UC Berkeley, use this Guide or go to the Academic Departments and Programs website.

-Faculty – Current faculty lists are grouped by academic department and program and can be found on the UC Berkeley website.
+Faculty – Current faculty lists are grouped by academic department and program and can be found on the UC Berkeley website or in the Guide on the degree and department pages.

 Financial Aid – To find out more about the financial aid available to students, go to the Financial Aid and Scholarships Office's website.